cARTie: Connecticut's contemporary art gallery on the go

 "What [cARTie] does is really great.
 Linking who the high school student artists are and our students' experiences of their art is incredibly unique.
 Introducing our students to these high school student artists is transformative and powerful to achieving and teaching about equity."

-cARTie is CT's first and only nonprofit mobile art museum bus committed to bridging inequities in education and arts access across the state.
-On an annual basis, cARTie exhibits a juried art show of a diverse representation of high school students' art in highly interactive and participatory ways for our youngest learners and their school, family, and other communities. cARTie focuses programming on PreK-2 audiences and ensures all young children positive and prolonged early introductions to museum-based learning and opportunities for developing critical and creative thinking dispositions.
-Ultimately, cARTie presents itself as a space for, by, and with children, thereby reimagining the museum concept, deconstructing traditional models, and making sure the state's diverse children feel represented and empowered.
+cARTie is CT's first and only nonprofit mobile art museum bus committed to bridging inequities in education and arts access across the state. cARTie’s programming is focused on high-school student-artists, entire communities, and PreK-2 students with limited access to the arts in education.
+On an annual basis, cARTie exhibits a juried art show of a diverse representation of high school students' art in highly interactive and participatory ways for PreK-2 students and their communities with limited access to the arts in education. cARTie ensures all young children positive and prolonged early introductions to museum-based learning and opportunities for developing critical and creative thinking dispositions.

 STATEMENT ON EQUITY

-cARTie recognizes that many existing systems of power grant privilege and access to the arts unequally. cARTie amplifies BIPOC voices, and works to ensure that all children in Connecticut have equitable access to full and vibrant creative lives.
+cARTie recognizes that many existing systems of power grant privilege and access to the arts unequally. cARTie works to ensure that all children in Connecticut have equitable access to full and vibrant creative lives.

 STATEMENT ON ACCESSIBILITY

-cARTie does not and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations.
-These activities include, but are not limited to, hiring and firing of staff, selection of volunteers and vendors, and provision of services.
-We are committed to providing an inclusive and welcoming environment for all members of our staff, volunteers, subcontractors, vendors, and clients.
+cARTie is committed to providing an inclusive and welcoming environment for all members of our community. cARTie believes every individual deserves access to high quality museum-based learning experiences and works to ensure all children and community members with disabilities have complete access to our programming and space. cARTie supports individuals with disabilities who aspire to careers in the arts, early childhood education, and nonprofits and helps them develop appropriate skills.
+Moreover, cARTie does not and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, domestic violence, or military status, in any of its activities or operations, including, but not limited to: hiring and firing of staff, selection of volunteers and vendors, and provision of services.

 CALENDAR OF ACTIVITIES